How to take a POD course

 Attend your class

-We hold most classes at the POD classrooms inside the Roosevelt Commons East building, which is a few blocks west of campus.
+In-person classes are typically held at Roosevelt Commons East building, which is a few blocks west of campus.
 However, some offerings are held elsewhere.
 Check your confirmation email for the location.

 Make the most of your training